psalire/Hacker-101-CTFs/Photo Gallery/README.md

 ## FLAG2

-Looking through ```main.py```, some non-parameterzied SQL queries are evident, which have already been exploited to reach this point.
+Looking through ```main.py```, some vulnerable non-parameterzied SQL queries are evident, which have already been exploited to reach this point.
 However, very significantly a system call is made with no input sanitation or validation in the ```Space used:``` portion of the webapp:

 ```
 rep += '<i>Space used: ' + subprocess.check_output('du -ch %s || exit 0' % ' '.join('files/' + fn for fn in fns), shell=True, stderr=subprocess.STDOUT).strip().rsplit('\n', 1)[-1] + '</i>'